 If you look at the glazed shadows, you’ll notice that I didn’t just make one mixture of colour and then glaze everything the same.
 I was cognisant of the local colour of the object, its complimentary and the surrounding overall colour of the painting, and I then pushed the shadows to either warmer or cooler in order to find balance.

 Glazing is a wonderful effect because of the refracted colours that arise due to the transparent nature of oil paint, and these illuminating results can’t be created with simple wet in wet direct painting.

 While defining the shadows of the folds of the drapery, I glazed the cast shadow of the apple in front of the bowl a little darker.
 This is a focal point in the painting and deserved the greatest contrast of values and sharpness of edges.

 I also went over my highlights again, just to make them a little brighter.

-I thought that after step 4, my painting was finished and I boldly went ahead and signed it.
+I thought that after step 4, my still life painting was finished and I boldly went ahead and signed it.
 I wanted to include it in an exhibition I was having the next day.